bcgov/workbc-ssot/migration/README.md

 | `csv_extract.php` | Extract rows based on given ranges. |
 | `csv_refill.php` | Fill empty cells with previous values from the same column. |

-Refer to these scripts for usage details.
+Refer to the source code of these scripts for usage details.
 Ensure that the final CSV is stored in the `load/` folder and is named after the target database table.

 Typically, the pipeline would like something like the following:
 ```